Go to the CHSRI home page

 Demand for specialist services is increasing and health care services internationally have responded to increasing demand for timely, better-coordinated complex care by trialling electronic consultation systems (eConsult), which provide a way for GPs and their patients to access specialist input without requiring a face-to-face consultation.1 Significantly reduced wait times for specialist input and substantial avoidance of face-to-face hospital visits are established outcomes of the eConsult approach.

-CHSRI is conducting research to investigate the impact of an asynchronous online eConsultant process linking GPs managing patients with complex chronic disease in Western Queensland and Brisbane South with an online general physician, skilled broadly in chronic disease management.
+CHSRI is conducting research to investigate the impact of an asynchronous online eConsultant process linking GPs managing patients with complex chronic disease across Queensland with online specialist physicians, across a broad range of specialties.
 3, 4

-To achieve this objective, the research builds on existing partnerships between the research team and Queensland Health (QH), the Western Queensland Primary Health Network (WQPHN), the Brisbane South Primary Health Network (BSPHN), Mater Misericordiae Ltd, Ontario eConsult/ Champlain Base, Royal Australian College of General Practice (RACGP) and the Australian Digital Health Agency (ADHA).
+To achieve this objective, the research builds on existing partnerships between the research team and Queensland Health (QH), the Western Queensland Primary Health Network (WQPHN), the Brisbane South Primary Health Network (BSPHN), North Queensland Primary Health Network (NQPHN), Mater Misericordiae Ltd, Ontario eConsult/ Champlain Base, Royal Australian College of General Practice (RACGP) and the Australian Digital Health Agency (ADHA).

 The research has four aims.
 To investigate the impact of the eConsultant model on: